Posts

 Image

 The Little Scottish Ghost by Franz Hohler is a children's picture book that is being re-released in the United States by NorthSouth Books on July 18, 2023.
 This humorous and not so scary book is about a little ghost that is learning to haunt the house she lives in with her parents, but her lessons don't go as planned as she ends up making the residents laugh instead tremble in fear.
 Because of this, she is sent off to a castle to learn how to haunt properly.
 I'd like to thank NetGalley and NorthSouth Books for approving my request to read The Little Scottish Ghost .
 Originally published in 1980, I had never heard of this book growing up, and it sounded intriguing.
 I knew I had to read it and was happy that I received the ebook for free in exchange for my honest review.
-This is a book I would have loved as a child.
-I've always liked stories about ghosts, witches, and the like, even as a little girl.
-Not scary in the least, The Little Scottish Ghost teaches childr
+This is absolutely the kind of book I would have loved reading as a child.
+I have always been drawn to stories about ghosts, witches, and other magical or spooky, but friendly characters, and thi...

 Book Review: The Soulmate by Sally Hepworth